ascr-ecx/etk/README.md

 The software modules work within Qualtrics survey software.
 Each module consists of three scripts: a JavaScript, a CSS file and an HTML file that are added to a Qualtrics project/question.
 The researcher needs to minimally edit the code (e.g. changing the list of images and modifying some sizes to fit the images under study) to create a basic psychophysical experiment.
 Any necessary image randomization is automatically done within the JavaScript and output is via Qualtrics Embedded Data variables.

-There are currently four modules which can be used for different types of psychophysical methods:
+There are currently six modules which can be used for different types of psychophysical methods:

-1) 2 Alternative Forced Choice - compares a set of images to a baseline image randomly chosen from a set of possible baselines.
+1) 2 Alternative Forced Choice - compares a set of stimuli levels to a baseline; both the baseline and the stimuli images can come from an array of possible variants; each image in the comparison pair (baseline versus a stimuli level) will be randomly chosen from the respective set of variants.

 2) Method of Adjustment - cycles through a "carousel" of images.